 Written and Directed by Akira Kurosawa

-At the twilight of his career, after some episodes of career frustration and instability, Akira Kurosawa hit a high note with the epic costume dramas Kagemusha and Ran.
-Another few years passed before this movie, a personal project that is simply a series of the writer-director’s dreams, brought to life.
+At the twilight of his career, after some episodes of instability and career frustration, Akira Kurosawa hit a high note with the epic costume dramas Kagemusha and Ran.
+Another few years passed before this movie, a personal project that is simply a series of the writer-director’s dreams brought to life.
 A definite ‘old man’s movie’, Akira Kurosawa’s Dreams is to some degree moralizing and pessimistic, being made by a man who witnessed some of the worst political events of the 20th century.
-Perhaps Kurosawa was inspired by Federico Fellini, who soon lost interest in storytelling and instead turned the last twenty years of his career into an examination of his own personal problems.
+Perhaps Kurosawa was inspired by Federico Fellini, who lost interest in storytelling and instead turned the last twenty years of his career into an examination of his own personal problems.
 Kurosawa is at least as interesting as Fellini, and not half as narcissistic.
-The great Japanese filmmaker gives his show a special visual treatment that blends traditionalism and a refreshingly playful use of special effects, right at the cusp of the incoming computer-generated visual revolution.
+The great Japanese filmmaker’s special visual treatment blends traditionalism with a refreshingly playful use of special effects, right at the cusp of the incoming computer-generated visual revolution.
 Able to completely control every aspect of his images, Kurosawa’s mastery of cinema is as strong as ever.

 Western viewers and perhaps non-scholarly Japanese might need guidance to understand the fables being referenced, as when (Noh?) dancers restage a wedding procession for foxes, or a grove of fruit trees is represented by a hierarchy of elaborate dolls composing a royal court.